hipstersmoothie/auto-gh-action-publish/README.md

 # `auto` GitHub Actions

-This is a javascript based gh-action published using auto
+This is a javascript based gh-action published using auto.

 An `auto` release is made on every merge and contains: